 For most people, their house is their most valuable asset so it's important to make sure it's properly insured.

 For most people, their house is their most valuable asset.
-As with all types of insurance, you have choices depending on what types of insurance best suits your needs, and how much you are looking to pay for that insurance.
+As with all types of insurance, you have choices depending on what types of insurance best suit your needs, and how much you are looking to pay for that insurance.

 This section notes some of the different kinds of house insurance available.